Sahoo-Ashutosh/css_water_waves_effects/README.md

 # CSS Water Waves Effects
 - The simple codes to create `water waves effects` using HTML & CSS.
 - A Collection of hand-picked free HTML and CSS water and waves effect code examples.
+- Easy to customize and apply to any website works with all devices and screen sizes.

 ### Made With
 - HTML
 - CSS

-### 1. SIMPLE CSS WAVES
+### 1. TEXT WATER EFFECT
-1. Lightweight animation between header & content.
-2. Easy to customize and apply to any website works with all devices and screen sizes.
+1. Simple code of water effect in name text.

 ### Output Screenshot
 <details><summary><b>Output</b></summary>